 Furthering the series of negative concepts regularly found within the suit of swords, the nine of swords represents helplessness, nightmares, and great anxiety.
 In a professional reading, this card might also be the bleak echo of some long-lasting depression or illusions about a perceived lack of self-worth.
 Alone against their environment, the subject of the nine of swords meaning will be the architect of their own despair and usually, require help from some outside element to find a way out of this large labyrinth of anxiety.

-Nightmares, depression, despair, guilt, oppression
+Nightmares, depression, despair, guilt, and oppression.

-Reversed: Torment, personal torture, insomnia.
+Reversed: Torment, personal torture, and insomnia.